October 10, 2017

-In Attendance: Carol A. Francesconi, and Ed St. John IV
+In Attendance: Robert S. Ciskowski, Carol A. Francesconi and Ed St. John IV

-Ed motioned to waive the reading of the May 30, 2017 minutes.
-Carol motioned to accept the minutes as presented; 2nd by Ed with a unanimous vote taken.
+Robert motioned to accept the minutes of October 3, 2017 as presented; 2nd by Carol with a unanimous vote taken.

 Town Administrator, Mark Webber: